zachMahan64/bear16-os/README.md

     - `cd ~/bear16_projects` (`cd %USERPROFILE%\bear16_projects` on Windows)
     - `b16 -a main.asm build/os.bin`
       - or assemble and run all in one go `b16 -ar main.asm build/os.bin`
+- You can also directly run a release binary.
+Just downlaod it and run (after setting up b16):
+  - `b16 -r your/download/path/bear16-os.bin`

 ## The Bear16 Shell
 ![friendly_console.png](screenshots/friendly_console.png)